What's the main difference between Life and Funeral Insurance?

 In Australia, most life insurance policies have a funeral component.
 Check with you're provider if you have cover in place, if you do then you won't need to take out additional cover.
 If you don't, find out how much extra it would cost to add that to your policy.

 A closer look at funeral insurance

 Aside from the above-mentioned similarities, funeral insurance is very different to life insurance.
 The basic purpose of funeral insurance is pre-payment for your funeral expenses.
 Aside from the funeral expenses, there is no lump sum benefit which can be used for other purposes.
-Therefore, funeral insurance should be strictly used to pay for everything which is related to your funeral.
-However, despite this limitation, there are a number of benefits you can get from funeral insurance.

 - It is easy to understand - Since it will just cover for your funeral expenses, there are no other things that you need to consider or understand.